WindowsNotifications/alternate-push-channel/README.md

 How to use the alternate push channel for Windows apps

+# Super quick start

+1. Clone this repository
+1. Open the VS solution located in `src`
+1. Build, deploy, and launch the app
+1. Copy your *SubscriptionJson* from the app
+1. Go to [this website](https://interactivenotifs.azurewebsites.net/webpush), paste your *SubscriptionJson*, type a message, and click Send
+1. A notification should appear on your computer!

+# Integrate into your own apps...

 ## 1. Create a new Windows app

 Create a new UWP app.